AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50895-google-analytics-3-gtm-tags-are-not-fired-if-google-analytics-4-gtm-is-not-configured.md

 ## Issue

-Google Analytics 3 GTM tags are not fired if Google Analytics 4 GTM is not configured.
+[!DNL Google Analytics] 3 GTM tags are not fired if [!DNL Google Analytics] 4 GTM is not configured.

 <u>Steps to reproduce</u>: